Brewing in Britain

 Could R&D tax credits prove a lifeline to South West breweries?

 Often, these new approaches will require some degree of research and development.
-This is where HMRC, so often the adversary of South West brewers and smugglers, steps up as a potential saviour.
+This is where HMRC, so often the adversary of South West brewers, steps up as a potential saviour.